justinallen/media_harvester/README.md

 First, install the ffmpeg suite of tools system-wide on your computer and make sure the `ffmpeg` command is available on the command line.

-Download the repo, then cd into it and set up the virtual environment:
+Download the repo, then cd into it and set up the virtual environment with Python 2.7:

 `virtualenv venv`

-`virtualenv -p /usr/bin/python2.7 my_project`
+`virtualenv -p /usr/bin/python2.7 venv`

 `source venv/bin/activate`